Sometimes, self doubt can feel a bit overwhelming.

 5. Face your anxieties

-Sometimes worrying what other people might think of us can stop us doing the things we really want to do, like going out with friends or taking part in stuff at school.
+Sometimes worrying what other people think stops us doing the things we really want to do, like going out with friends or taking part in activities at school.
 Anxieties generally don’t just ‘magic’ away.
 We have to face them and overcome them.
-Taking small manageable steps every day is helpful.
-This might just mean going to the shops or going to a club at school.
-The more we do it, the less painful it is likely to feel.

 how to get help